coostdocs/codoc/content/en/about/sponsor.md

 CO is a personal project.
 If you are interested in sponsoring CO, you can contact with Alvin (idealvin@qq.com), we'll display your logo, website and other information here, and also provide you with better technical services.
 Thank you very much🙏

-## Coffee

-If you like CO, you may also consider giving the author a cup of coffee, thanks🙏

 - Github Sponsor

   <iframe src="https://github.com/sponsors/idealvin/card" title="Sponsor idealvin" height="225" width="600" style="border: 0;"></iframe>

+## Coffee

+If you like CO, you may also buy the author a cup of coffee, thanks🙏

 - Paypal